Asterix (character)

 The series portrays him as a diminutive but fearless Gaulish warrior living in the time of Julius Caesar's Gallic Wars.
 Asterix was created in 1959 by writer René Goscinny and illustrator Albert Uderzo.
-Since then, thirty-five books in the series have been released, with Uderzo taking over writing duties after the death of Goscinny in 1977.
+Since then, more than forty books in the series have been released, with Uderzo taking over writing duties after the death of Goscinny in 1977.
 Asterix has also appeared in several animated and live-action film adaptations of the series, and serves as the mascot of the amusement park Parc Astérix.
 Before that, he was also the mascot of the magazine Pilote.

 Character synopsis

 Asterix is a diminutive but fearless and cunning warrior, ever eager for new adventures.
 He lives around 50 BC in a fictional village in northwest Armorica (a region of ancient Gaul mostly equivalent to modern Brittany).
 This village is celebrated as the only part of Gaul still not conquered by Julius Caesar and his Roman legions.
 The inhabitants of the village gain superhuman strength by drinking a magic potion prepared by the druid, Getafix (Panoramix).
 The village is surrounded by, on one side, the ocean, and on the other by four unlucky Roman garrisons, intended to keep a watchful eye and ensure that the Gauls do not get up to mischief.
 These camps are Compendium, Aquarium, Laudanum and Totorum.

 Asterix' parents are former villagers who now live in the city of Condatum (Rennes), and he has cousins in Britannia (Britain).
 He shares his birthday with his clumsy, oversized, but extremely strong and good-hearted best friend, Obelix.

 Asterix is one of the smartest and most sensible members of the village, and so he is usually chosen for any dangerous, important or exotic mission.
 Unlike most of the other villagers, he does not start or join brawls for the fun of it, although he does enjoy a good fight when there's cause.
 He rarely resorts to weapons, preferring to rely on his wits, and when necessary, his (magic potion enhanced) fists – though he carries his shortsword with him at all times, he is shown to be an occasional swordsman at best.
 What he does for a living is never truly known, though he is often shown going on missions, quests, or hunting.
 In Asterix and the Cauldron, however, it is clearly stated that neither he nor Obelix have ever done anything of the sort to 'earn' money.
 Asterix is most often simply described as a warrior, which makes sense in light of the fact that most of the adventures he undertakes at some point require engaging an enemy.